At a glance:

 It is important to gather real-time data from a wide area to make necessary mandates regarding traffic management which can be practically implemented to control congestion.
 This is where the benefits of a traffic management system lie.
 By using the latest technology and sensors, any traffic governing authority can record live traffic data and regulate the flow of vehicles.
 These devices should be highly accurate and reliable and must be industry-proven systems to record real-time data of hundreds of vehicles.

 Trakblaze‘s OPTIWIM is an optical fibre traffic monitoring system, a first of its kind weigh-in-motion sensor used for accurate traffic data of logistic trucks and carriers.
-With 88 years of experience in weighing systems and weighing scales, Trakblaze has expanded its services in traffic monitoring solutions.
+With over 90 years’ of experience in weighing systems and weighing scales, Trakblaze has expanded its services in traffic monitoring solutions.
 Its monitoring devices like CMU and TMU4 are used to record in-motion traffic data which also includes pedestrians, motorbikes and bicycles.